-While medical billing and coding is often regarded as the same job, they are actually two different activities.
+While medical billing and coding is often regarded as the same job, they are distinctly two different functions.
 However, medical billers still need to understand coding language and how to interpret invoices.
 Through this program, students gain the training needed to serve as a vital member of a medical office or other healthcare facility.
-Campus students pursue and academic and career path as a Certified Medical Billing Specialist overssen by the Medical Billing Association while online students work to become Certified Medical Reimbursement Specialists from the American Medical Billing Association.
-The two distinctions pertain to post-program certifications and approvals as offer by each respective national organization.
-Both online and on campus students gain the same foundation of skills needed for career success as a medical biller.
+Student’s will build their knowledge and decision making skills to work in the medical billing field.
 These skills include:

-The Medical Billing certificate program provides an in-depth exploration of medical billing and coding through medical billing courses studying Healthcare Reimbursement, Anatomy and Physiology, and advanced billing and coding.
-The curriculum establishes the framework for success in billing positions through the seven courses that make up this certificate program.
+The Medical Billing certificate program provides an in-depth exploration of medical billing and coding through the Certified Professional Biller course.
+The curriculum establishes the framework for success in billing positions through the four courses that make up this certificate program, which are: